 Palmetto Villas is an on-campus, apartment style residential complex that is operated and supervised by the University.
-It houses 348 upperclassman in two-bedroom units that are furnished, air-conditioned, and have a kitchen with stove, refrigerator, dishwater and disposal.
+It houses 348 upperclassman in two-bedroom units that are furnished, air-conditioned, and has a kitchen with stove, refrigerator, dishwater and disposal.
 All units are networked as part of the USC Upstate system.
-A recreation area with basketball and volleyball courts is available.
+A recreation area with pool, laundry and basketball and volleyball courts are available.